Janarthanan2/DL_EX05_rnn-stock-price-prediction/README.md

 ## Problem Statement and Dataset
 <div align="justify">

 - Develop a **Recurrent Neural Network (RNN)** model to predict the stock prices of Google.
 The goal is to train the model using historical stock price data and then evaluate its performance on a separate test dataset.
-The prediction accuracy of the model will be assessed by comparing its output with the true stock prices from the test dataset.

 - **Dataset**: The dataset consists of two CSV files:
   - **Trainset.csv**: This file contains historical stock price data of Google, which will be used for training the RNN model.
 It includes features such as the opening price of the stock.